-This post provides a chronological records of the principle Ordnance units located in the Manawatu from 1915 to 1996
+This post provides a chronological record of the principal Ordnance units located in the Manawatu from 1915 to 1996.

 Palmerston North Ordnance Store established

 21 June 1915

 Mr Frank Edwin Ford, formerly the Mobilisation Storekeeper at Nelson, was appointed district storekeeper, Wellington Military District and took charge of the Palmerston North Ordnance Store.

 New Zealand Army Ordnance Corps was formed.
 The civilian staff of the Defence Stores Department staff were attested for service in the NZAOC.
 The Palmerston North Ordnance Store’s official designation became “Palmerston North Detachment – NZAOC”.

 Palmerston North Detachment, NZAOC disbanded

 Central Districts Ordnance Depot established at the Palmerston North showgrounds

 Lieutenant William Saul Keegan, New Zealand Temporary Staff (NZTS) appointed as Ordnance Officer, Central Military District and Officer Commanding, Palmerston North Detachment, NZAOC and NZOC attached.